poonamparhar/poonamparhar.github.io/_posts/2023-05-15-dynamic_compiler_threads.markdown

 ## Increased RSS with +UseDynamicNumberOfCompilerThreads

 A significant increase in RSS may be observed when the JVM JIT compiler receives bursts of compilation requests leading to repeated creation and termination of compiler threads.
-We can trace the dynamic creation and termination of compiler theads using the *TraceCompilerThreads* JVM option.
-It is a diagnotic option and needs to be used along with *-XX:+UnlockDiagnosticVMOptions*.
+We can trace the dynamic creation and termination of compiler threads using the *TraceCompilerThreads* JVM option.
+It is a diagnostic option and needs to be used along with *-XX:+UnlockDiagnosticVMOptions*.

 ```console
 $ java -XX:+UnlockDiagnosticVMOptions -XX:+TraceCompilerThreads <java program>